311zzb/gitlet/gitlet-design.md

    2. `static Tree getStage()` Get the `Tree` object representing the staging area utilizing `getTree(getStageID())`.
    3. `static void cacheStage(Tree stage)`
       Queue the previous staging area for deletion and manually cache the passed-in Stage.
+      Special case:
-      Special case: queue the previous staging area for deletion only if it is different from the `Tree` of the latest commit
+      queue the previous staging area for deletion only if there is a commit,
+      and the previous staging area is different from the Tree of the latest commit, and the previous staging area is not empty.
 6. MISC
    1. `static void writeBack()` Write back all caches.
 Invoked upon exit.
    2. `static void cleanCache()` Reset all caches.
 Used for testing proposes.